Ryne Stanek: Professional career

-Minor league career
+Tampa Bay Rays

+Draft and minor leagues (2013–2017)

 Stanek was considered one of the top available prospects in the 2013 MLB draft, and was selected by the Tampa Bay Rays with the 29th pick in the first round.
 Stanek signed with the Rays for a $1,758,300 signing bonus.
 He did not pitch professionally immediately after he signed, as he had surgery on his right acetabular labrum during the 2013–14 offseason, which led to him missing the start of the 2014 season.
-He made his professional debut with the Bowling Green Hot Rods of the Class A Midwest League on May 8, 2014.
-After pitching to a 3–4 record and a 3.63 ERA for Bowling Green, the Rays promoted Stanek to the Charlotte Stone Crabs of the Class A-Advanced Florida State League in July.
+He made his professional debut with the Bowling Green Hot Rods of the Single-A Midwest League on May 8, 2014.
+After pitching to a 3–4 record and a 3.63 ERA for Bowling Green, the Rays promoted Stanek to the Charlotte Stone Crabs of the High-A Florida State League in July.

 Stanek began the 2015 season with Charlotte, and was later promoted to the Montgomery Biscuits of the Double-A Southern League.
 Stanek finished 2015 with a combined 8–5 record with a 3.04 ERA between the two clubs.
-He returned to Montgomery in 2016, and later joined the Durham Bulls of the Triple-A International League; he posted a combined 4–10 record with a 4.30 ERA between Montgomery and Durham.
+He returned to Montgomery in 2016 and later joined the Durham Bulls of the Triple-A International League; he posted a combined 4–10 record with a 4.30 ERA between Montgomery and Durham.
 He was named to appear in the 2016 All-Star Futures Game.
 The Rays added him to their 40-man roster after the season.
+He began the 2017 season with Durham.